Working of Docker

 docker exec test-ns pgrep watch

-# Show namespaces of current shell on host
+Step 5: Show namespaces of your current shell (dev environment)

-echo "[+] Showing namespace IDs of current host shell:"
+echo "[+] Showing namespace IDs of current shell (your dev environment):"

 readlink -f /proc/$$/ns/*